pauleveritt/tagstr-site/docs/htmlbasic.md

 [JSX](https://reactjs.org/docs/introducing-jsx.html), a syntax extension to JavaScript commonly used in [ReactJS](https://reactjs.org/) projects.

-Here's a couple examples of what it you'll be able to do:
+Here are some examples of what you'll be able to do:

 ```python
 # Attribute expansion